msinton/boris-bikes/chess.md

          %sh
         hdfs dfs -ls /tmp/chessFlat

-6. Run `chess.MoveAnalysis.allMoveEvalPercents` on each version of the data and compare the run times.
+6. Run the provided function `chess.MoveAnalysis.allMoveEvalPercents`
+    on each version of the data and compare the run times.
+Look at what the function is doing.

+7. Think about why there is a difference in performance on the 2 datasets and discuss this with your mentor.